Our Greer Fire

 |

-Our refill point is located here, with over 16,000 gallons of
+Our main water refill point is located here, with over 16,000 gallons of

 water available with the ability to fill a tender at 1000 gpm.
 Additionally two snowmobiles are